aniruddhas435/ACGAN/README.md

-# ACGAN implmentation on MNIST
+# ACGAN implementation on MNIST